-You can captain your own vessel if you have a US Coast Guard captain's license and meet all qualifications.
+You can captain your own vessel if you have a US Coast Guard captain license and meet all qualifications.
 As the captain and owner of the vessel, you are limited to 6 passengers maximum, regardless of the type of license you hold.
 For more information about captaining your own vessel, refer to this US Coast Guard literature or email us at email@example.com.

-After listing your boat, you can favorite a captain.
-This associates them with your boat as a suggestion for renters, who determine who operates the boat.
+After listing your boat, you can choose a favorite captain from the Boatsetter Captain Network.
+This makes the captain the default choice for renters, who are solely responsible for determining who operates the boat during their charter.
 To find potential captains for your boat, navigate to your Owner dashboard > My boats > Manage captains.
 From here you can: